jgosar/mine-city-2000/README.md

 If you know a community that might be interested in this project, tell them about it.

 If you have the time, patience and skills, you can design a few more of the missing buildings.
-I have a very specific process that i follow to design them, but i am not going to describe it here unless somebody volunteers to help.
+The instructions are available here: https://github.com/jgosar/mine-city-2000/wiki/How-to-design-and-add-new-buildings-to-the-project.
+Please let me know if anything is unclear.

 ## Changelog: